 Smart-visibility visualizations are using some of the above mentioned rules for other tasks than assembly instructions.
 In the following visualization approaches are presented that have been inspired by the exploded views concept.
 They use some of the rules for assembly instructions implicitly.

-3.1.
-Applications in Visualization
+3.1 Applications of Expressive Visualization